THUDM/LongCite/README.md

 ## 🤖️ CoF Pipeline
 ![cof](https://github.com/user-attachments/assets/dae25838-3ce0-4a2c-80f7-307c8128e5c4)

-We are also open-sourcing CoF (Coarse to Fine) under `CoF/`, our automated data construction pipeline for long-context QA with citations.
+We are also open-sourcing CoF (Coarse to Fine) under `CoF/`, our automated SFT data construction pipeline for geerating high-quality long-context QA instances with fine-grained citations.
 Please configure your API key in the `utils/llm_api.py`, then run the following four scripts to obtain the final data:
 `1_qa_generation.py`, `2_chunk_level_citation.py`, `3_sentence_level_citaion.py`, and `4_postprocess_and_filter.py`.